Last updated on November 2016

 We will take reasonable steps to destroy or permanently de-identify personal information if it is no longer needed for any purpose for which the information may be used or disclosed.

-AHRI is not responsible for the privacy or security of third party websites that you access via links on the AHRI website.
+AHRI is not responsible for the privacy or security of third party websites that you access via links on the AHRI or HRM website.

 Access to personal information

 You are able to access your personal information that we hold, with some exceptions as allowed by law.
-To obtain a copy of your personal information, write to the AHRI National Office requesting the information and we will provide it to you.
+To obtain a copy of your personal information, write to the AHRI National Office requesting the information and we will provide you with a response, usually within 10 working days.
 We reserve the right to charge a reasonable fee for the provision of this information.
 If we refuse your request, or if we refuse to give you access in the manner you requested, AHRI’s policy is to provide you with written confirmation of the reasons for our refusal and the available complaint process.

 Members can access and update their contact details by logging in to the member-only area of the AHRI website.
 For any personal information that can’t be accessed and corrected through website please contact AHRI head office.

 If you have a complaint about how AHRI has collected, stored or used your personal information, please contact AHRI’s head office.
-We will endeavour to deal with your complaint and take any steps necessary to resolve the matter within 5 business days.
+We will endeavour to deal with your complaint and take any steps necessary to resolve the matter promptly, but usually within 10 business days.

-If your complain is unable to be resolved within 5 business days, AHRI will advise you in writing including letting you know when we expect to provide our response.
+If your complaint is unable to be resolved within 10 business days, AHRI will advise you in writing including letting you know when we expect to provide our response.

 If you are unhappy with our response, you can refer your complaint to the Office of the Australian Information Commissioner.

-Please contact AHRI if you have any queries about the personal information that AHRI holds about you or the way we use or disclose that personal information.
+Please contact AHRI if you have any queries about the personal information that AHRI holds about you or the way we use or disclose that personal information, or if you wish to access or correct the personal information held by us or opt out of receiving our marketing communications.
 Our contact details are set out below.

 Level 13, 565 Bourke St